antoniofs23/Columnar/README.md

 2. In app directory run the `INSTALL.sh` file (first make it executable via `chmod +x INSTALL.sh`)

 >[!CAUTION]
->*the install file assumes python is already installed (which it normally is)* if not python3 is required prior to running `INSTALL.sh`.
-To quickly check if python is installed run `python -V` in your terminal
+>*the install file assumes python is already installed (which it normally is)* if not python3 is required prior to running `INSTALL.sh`
+>Built for GNOME on `X11`, will not work on `wayland` as it requires `xdotools` which there's no alternative for as far as i know

 ### running the app
 The app should auto-start on login.